microconfig/microconfig/README.md

 Microconfig allows specifying env specific properties (add/remove/override).
 For instance, you want to increase connection-pool-size for dbs and increase the amount of memory for prod env.
 To add/remove/override properties for env, you can create application.**${ENVNAME}**.properties file in the config folder.

-Let's override connection pool and connection size for dev and prod and add one new param for dev.
+Let's override connection pool size for dev and prod and add one new param for dev.

 ```
 order-db